Félix Doubront: Toronto Blue Jays

 On April 2, 2015, Doubront signed a minor league contract with the Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
 On May 13, he was activated off the disabled list and made his Bisons debut, pitching five shutout innings and allowing only one hit and one walk.
 Doubront was called up by the Blue Jays in early July, and made his debut for the team pitching 21/3 relief innings against the Detroit Tigers on July 3.
 He made his first start for the Blue Jays on July 7, pitching 62/3 innings and getting the win against the Chicago White Sox, 2–1.
 Doubront was designated for assignment on July 29.
 In 5 games (4 starts), Doubront went 1–1 with a 4.76 ERA.

 Oakland Athletics

 On July 31, 2015, Doubront was traded to the Oakland Athletics for cash considerations.
 Finishing the season with the Athletics, Doubront made 11 appearances (8 starts) with a 2–2 record and a 5.81 ERA.
 Overall in 2015, his total record was 3–3 with a 5.50 ERA in 16 appearances (12 starts).

 On April 11, 2016, it was revealed that Doubront would undergo Tommy John surgery and miss the entire 2016 season.

-Doubront was outrighted to the Triple-A Nashville Sounds on October 7, 2016, and he then elected free agency.
+Doubront was outrighted to the Triple-A Nashville Sounds on October 7, and he then elected free agency.

-In November 2016, Doubront re-signed with Oakland on a minor league contract.
-He elected free agency on November 6, 2017.
+On November 15, 2016, Doubront re-signed with Oakland on a minor league contract.
+In 29 appearances for the Triple–A Nashville Sounds, he recorded a 3.86 ERA with 50 strikeouts in 42.0 innings of work.
+Doubront elected free agency following the season on November 6, 2017.